 Roadblocks to a Sustainable Lubrication Program

-Having worked with multiple clients to improve their existing lubrication program as well as designing new programs for greenfield projects, I can tell you that while every industry and organization is different, they’re all faced with similar roadblocks when it comes to implementing a sustainable lubrication program.
+Having worked with multiple clients to improve their existing lubrication program as well as designing innovative programs for greenfield projects, I can tell you that while every industry and organization is different, they’re all faced with similar roadblocks when it comes to implementing a sustainable lubrication program.
 While roles change and people come and go within a maintenance and reliability organization, the need for solid lubrication does not.
 In my experience, there are three main roadblocks that prevent a facility from designing and implementing a lubrication program that delivers long-term asset reliability: Lack of Management Buy-in, Constant Firefighting, and Competency Gaps.

 Roadmap to Lubrication Sustainability

 Your first step to improving your lubrication program is understanding exactly where you are.
 You’ll need to fully understand where your gaps are with regards to lubricant storage and handling, processes & procedures, what you’re currently doing well, and where your immediate focus should be while you continue to work on developing an overall plan.
-In many cases, some of the heavy bleeding can be stopped by simply changing a few bad practices such as over-greasing motors, contaminating fluids with open-top containers, etc. Upon receipt of your report, you’ll often be handed a laundry list of tasks including equipment to purchase, training to enroll in, equipment modifications to be made, buildings to build, etc. Even for the most seasoned maintenance professional, this list can be a bit overwhelming especially when you consider the amount of money that you’ll need to get approval for in order to move forward with your plan.
+In many cases, some of the heavy bleeding can be stopped by simply changing a few bad practices such as over-greasing motors, contaminating fluids with open-top containers, etc. Upon receipt of your report, you’ll often be handed a laundry list of tasks including equipment to purchase, training to enroll in, equipment modifications to be made, buildings to build, etc. Even for the most seasoned maintenance professional, this list can be a bit overwhelming especially when you consider the amount of money that you’ll need to get approval for to move forward with your plan.